-azel Askew is a singer, multi-instrumentalist and composer from London, creating music inspired by the folk traditions of England and beyond.
-She is fascinated by the enduring sounds and stories of this music, and how they often draw on timeless themes such as life & death, power, gender and politics.
+azel Askew is a singer, multi-instrumentalist and composer from London, creating powerful music inspired by the folk traditions of England and beyond.
+She is fascinated by the enduring sounds and stories of this music, and how they draw on timeless themes such as life & death, power, gender and politics.

 Hazel is the child of two morris dancers and grew up in central London, so was immersed in both the history and culture of a vibrant city, as well as the traditions and tales of English folk music.
 She started making her name performing on the folk scene as a teenager and eventually followed her love of stories to Newcastle University, gaining a first class degree in English Literature with Music, as well as winning the Harry Clews Prize for her folk singing recital.